RavelloH/PSGameSpider/README.md

 │   ├── The Pillar: Puzzle Escape.jpg
 │   ├── The Plane Effect.jpg
 │   ├── The Ramen Sensei.jpg
+│   ├── The Riftbreaker Deluxe Edition .jpg
 │   ├── The Savior's Gang.jpg
 │   ├── The Serpent Rogue .jpg
 │   ├── The Serpent Rogue.jpg
 │   ├── The Shapeshifting Detective .jpg
+│   ├── The Sheep P .jpg
 │   ├── The Sims™ 4.jpg
 │   ├── The Sinking City PS5.jpg
 │   ├── The Skylia Prophecy.jpg